Responsibilities of the Project of Practice Chair

-- In cooperation with the Chair, advising the candidate from the Prospectus stage through the final defense of the Dissertation
+- In cooperation with the Project Chair, advising the candidate from the initial stages through the final defense of the Project of Practice

-- Provide subject matter expertise as requested by Chair or candidate
+- Provide subject matter expertise as requested by Project Chair or candidate

-- Reading drafts and providing meaningful feedback at each defense stage of the dissertation process
+- Reading drafts and providing meaningful feedback at each defense stage of the project process

 - Guiding the candidate in the selection of methods/procedures for data collection and analysis**